-A well-spoken employee, no matter how sharp-witted and persuasive, can gain influence and win the trust of others if they cannot listen.
+A well-spoken employee, no matter how sharp-witted and persuasive, can not gain influence and win the trust of others if they cannot listen.
 Listening, not hearing, is the key that unlocks every employee’s true potential.

 Active listeners don’t wait impatiently for their turn to speak and formulate their response while their coworker or supervisor is speaking to them.
 Instead, they focus on what’s truly being said, noticing the subtlety of someone’s body language, and — most importantly — learn from the other person.
 This is critical for developing the next leadership skill in the list: giving and receiving feedback.